FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 git clone https://github.com/nexusformat/definitions.git
 ```

 Now you have a folder called "definitions" in the "nexusvalidation" folder.
-The path to this definitions folder is used as option for cnxvalidate, to tell the program, which NeXus definitions shall be used.
+The path to this definitions folder is used as option for cnxvalidate, to tell the program which NeXus definitions shall be used.

 The respective path would be: